alpacajue/monte-carlo/README.md

 Monte Carlo simulation is a widely used computational algorithm in finance for modeling asset price behavior and estimating the value of financial derivatives, such as options.
 This project employs Monte Carlo simulation to estimate the price of a European call option by simulating multiple paths for the underlying asset price.
 The results are then compared with the theoretical price derived from the Black-Scholes formula.

 ### Key Features
+- **Black-Scholes Formula:** The theoretical price of a European call option is calculated using the Black-Scholes formula, and the results are compared with the Monte Carlo estimated price to evaluate accuracy.
 - **Monte Carlo Simulation:** A numerical method used for option pricing, which approximates the value of an option by simulating multiple possible future paths of the underlying asset's price.
 - **Parallel Computing:** Implementations in both MATLAB and Python leverage parallel computing to improve the computational efficiency of the Monte Carlo simulations.
 - **Comparative Analysis:** The repository includes a comparative analysis of the runtime and accuracy between MATLAB and Python implementations, both in parallel and non-parallel configurations.